realm/realm-js/README.md

 ![Realm](https://github.com/realm/realm-js/raw/master/logo.png)

 Realm is a mobile database that runs directly inside phones, tablets or wearables.
 This project hosts the JavaScript versions of [Realm](https://realm.io/).
-Currently we only support React Native (both iOS & Android) but we are considering adding support for Cordova/PhoneGap/Ionic as well as Node.js (V8) soon.
+Currently we only support React Native (both iOS & Android) and Node.js (on MacOS and Linux) but we are considering adding support for Cordova/PhoneGap/Ionic as well.

 ## Features